-As noted above under our risk factor titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements and our returns may decrease as we are required to maintain more capital in order to maintain our eligibility," we would consider seeking non-dilutive debt capital for the purpose of managing our capital position under the GSE Financial Requirements.
-However, there can be no assurance that we would not seek to raise additional equity capital for such purposes or for other purposes.
+As noted above under our risk factor titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements and our returns may decrease as we are required to maintain more capital in order to maintain our eligibility," we expect to meet the GSE Financial Requirements upon their effectiveness.
+However, there can be no assurance that we would not seek to issue non-dilutive debt capital or to raise additional equity capital to manage our capital position under the GSE Financial Requirements or for other purposes.
 Any future issuance of equity securities may dilute your ownership interest in our company.
 In addition, the market price of our common stock could decline as a result of sales of a large number of shares or similar securities in the market or the perception that such sales could occur.

 We have \$389.5 million principal amount of 9% Convertible Junior Subordinated Debentures outstanding.
 The principal amount of the debentures is currently convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.0741 common shares per \$1,000 principal amount of debentures.
 This represents an initial conversion price of approximately \$13.50 per share.
 We have the right, and may elect, to defer interest payable under the debentures in the future.
 If a holder elects to convert its debentures, the interest that has been deferred on the debentures being converted is also convertible into shares of our common stock.
 The conversion rate for such deferred interest is based on the average price that our shares traded at during a 5-day period immediately prior to the election to convert the associated debentures.
 We may elect to pay cash for some or all of the shares issuable upon a conversion of the debentures.
 We also have \$345 million principal amount of 5% Convertible Senior Notes and \$500 million principal amount of 2% Convertible Senior Notes outstanding.
 The 5% Convertible Senior Notes are convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.4186 shares per \$1,000 principal amount at any time prior to the maturity date.
 This represents an initial conversion price of approximately \$13.44 per share.
 Prior to January 1, 2020, the 2% Convertible Senior Notes are convertible only upon satisfaction of one or more conditions.
 One such condition is that conversion may occur during any calendar quarter commencing after March 31, 2014, if the last reported sale price of our common stock for each of at least 20 trading days during the 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the applicable conversion price on each applicable trading day.
 The notes are convertible at an initial conversion rate, which is subject to adjustment, of 143.8332 shares per \$1,000 principal amount.
 This represents an initial conversion price of approximately \$6.95 per share.
 130% of such conversion price is \$9.03.
 On or after January 1, 2020, holders may convert their notes irrespective of satisfaction of the conditions.
 We do not have the right to defer interest on our Convertible Senior Notes.
-For a discussion of the dilutive effects of our convertible securities on our earnings per share, see Note 3 - "Summary of Significant Accounting Policies Earnings per Share" to our consolidated financial statements in our Annual Report on Form 10-K filed with the SEC on February 27, 2015.
+For a discussion of the dilutive effects of our convertible securities on our earnings per share, see Note 6 - "Earnings per Share" to our consolidated financial statements in our Quarterly Report on Form 10-Q filed with the SEC on May 7, 2015.